does-my-child-need-to-take-probiotic-photo

 CONSIDERING YOUR CHILD’S AGE IS IMPORTANT

-An infant’s gut microbiome is very vulnerable and lacks diversity compared to adults.
-It’s estimated young babies have approximately 10 different species whereas an adult has over 1000 species.
-A baby’s microbiome born vaginally is predominantly made up of Bifidobacterium species verses an adult’s microbiome which is dominated by Lactobacillus species.
+Infants have less diverse gut microbiome compared to older children and adults.
+It’s estimated that young babies have approximately 10 different bacterial species, whereas adults may have over 1000 species.
+In babies born vaginally, microbiome is predominantly made up of Bifidobacterium species, whereas in adults, it is more commonly dominated by Lactobacillus species.

-After the age of 2, the child’s gut microbiome composition resembles that of an adult and is much more stable.
+After the age of 2, a child’s gut microbiome starts to resemble that of an adult and becomes significantly more stable.

-If you’re breastfeeding, you may also want to assess your own gut health as bacteria will be transferred from the intestines to your baby’s through your breastmilk.
+If you’re breastfeeding, it’s also worth assessing your own gut health, as beneficial bacteria can be transferred from your intestines to your baby through breastmilk.

 Antibiotic-Associated Diarrhea